Baclayon Church: Convento

 The Jesuits left an extension of the epistle transept used as living quarters.
 In 1872, it was expanded to become a proper convento under Father Cabañas.
 The convento is a typical bahay-na-bato with its first floor made out of coral stones and egg white mixed with plaster as binder and the second floor made out of light materials like bamboo.
 The convent which serves as the priest's house, it is much used as the church's ecclesiastical museum.

 Other structures around the convent are the Jesuit-built bastion, remnants of an old fortification and a bakery behind the convent which processes egg yolk (unused from using egg as binder in construction of building) into broas (ladyfingers/sponge-fingers).

 Watchtower

 The quadrangular watchtower, which was also the church's bell tower, was left unfinished by the Jesuits when they were expelled out of the country.
 The Augustinian Recollects, who succeeded the Jesuits, completed the watchtower.
 It is used to be a detached structure from the church and was connected after the addition of the portico.
 Made of coral stones, it also has a bas relief of Saint Andrew with an inscription of the date the tower was finished during Father San Andrés de la Santísima Trinidad's administration, May 20, 1777.
 It still has the original six out of the nine bells from 1880 to 1894 during Father Cabañas' terms.
-The seventh bell (1886) is in the church museum while the eight bell (1872) is given to the newly founded parish of Corella.
+The seventh bell (1886) is in the church museum while the eight bell (1872) was given to the then newly founded parish of Corella.